Yash2rule/BugTracker/README.md

-## Simple Electron React Boilerplate
+## BugTracker Desktop Application

-This is a simple boilerplate to get up and running with Electron and React.
-It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course
+This application is built using ElectronJS framework.It allows users to track all the bugs encountered , share them with others to get them resolved.Suitable for teams working on projects in Companies.

 ### Install